-The device also includes an optional 8-bit CRC using polynomial $x^8+x^2+x+1$ .
+The device also includes an optional 8-bit CRC using polynomial x^8+x^2+x+1 .
 The interface must use 16-bit transactions if CRC is not enabled, and must use 24-bit transactions when CRC is enabled.
 CRC mode is enabled or disabled based on the setting of Settings:Configuration:Comm Type.
 Based on configuration settings, the logic will:

-(a) only work with CRC, will not accept data without valid CRC, or

-(b) will only accept transactions without CRC (so the host must only clock 16-bits per transaction, the device will detect an error if more or less clocks are sent).
+- (a) Only work with CRC, will not accept data without valid CRC, or - (b) Only accept transactions without CRC (so the host must only clock 16-bits per transaction, the device will detect an error if more or less clocks are sent).

 If the host performs a write with CRC and the CRC is not correct, then the incoming data is not transferred to the incoming buffer, and the outgoing buffer (used for the next transaction) is also reset to 0xFFFF.
 This transaction is considered invalid.
-On the next transaction, the CRC (if clocked out) will be 0xAA, so the 0xFFFFAA will indicate to the master that a CRC error was detected.
+On the next transaction, the CRC (if clocked out) will be 0xAA, so the 0xFFFAA will indicate to the master that a CRC error was detected.

-The internal oscillator in the BQ76942 device may not be running when the host initiates a transaction (for example, this can occur if the device is in SLEEP mode).
-If this occurs, the interface will drive out 0xFFFF on SPI\MISO for the first 16 bits clocked out.
+The internal oscillator in the BQ769142 device may not be running when the host initiates a transaction (for example, this can occur if the device is in SLEEP mode).
+If this occurs, the interface will drive out 0xFFFF on SPI_MISO for the first 16-bits clocked out.
 It will also drive out 0xFF for the third (CRC) byte as well, if CRC is enabled.
 So the 0xFFFF or 0xFFFFFF will indicate to the master that the internal oscillator is not ready yet.

-The device will automatically wake the internal oscillator at a falling edge of SPI\CS, but it may take up to 50 $\mu$ s to stabilize and be available for use to the SPI interface logic (this stabilization time may be longer depending on the state of the device, such as waking from DEEPSLEEP2 mode, in which the LFO is powered off).
+The device will automatically wake the internal oscillator at a falling edge of SPI_CS, but it may take up to 50 μs to stabilize and be available for use to the SPI interface logic.
 The address 0x7F used in the device is defined in such a manner that there should be no valid transaction to write 0xFF into this address.
-Thus the two-byte pattern 0xFFFF should never occur as a valid sequence in the first two bytes of a transaction (that is, it is only used as a flag that something is wrong, similar to an IC NACK).
+Thus the two-byte pattern 0xFFFF should never occur as a valid sequence in the first two bytes of a transaction (that is, it is only used as a flag that something is wrong, similar to an I2C NACK).

-Due to the delay in the HFO powering up if initially off, the device includes a programmable hysteresis to cause the HFO to stay powered for a programmable number of seconds after it is wakened by a falling edge on SPI\CS.
+Due to the delay in the HFO powering up if initially off, the device includes a programmable hysteresis to cause the HFO to stay powered for a programmable number of seconds after it is wakened by a falling edge on SPI_CS.
 This hysteresis is controlled by the Settings:Configuration:Comm Idle Time configuration setting, which can be set from 0 to 255 seconds (while in SPI mode, the device will use a minimum hysteresis of 1 second even if the value is set to 0).
 The host can set this to a longer time (up to 255 seconds) and maintain regular communications within this time window, causing the HFO to stay powered, so the device can respond quickly to SPI transactions.
-However, keeping the HFO running continuously will cause the device to consume additional supply current beyond what it would consume if the HFO were only powered when needed (the HDO draws $\approx$ 30 μA when powered).
-To avoid this extra supply current, the host can send an initial, unnecessary SPI transaction to cause the HFO to waken, and retry this until a valid response is returned on SPI\MISO.
+However, keeping the HFO running continuously will cause the device to consume additional supply current beyond what it would consume if the HFO were only powered when needed (the HFO draws \approx 30 μ A when powered).
+In order to avoid this extra supply current, the host can send an initial, unnecessary SPI transaction to cause the HFO to waken, and retry this until a valid response is returned on SPI MISO.
 At this point, the host can begin sending the intended SPI transactions.